Uber/Lyft/Rideshare Car Accident Lawyer Lake Charles and New Orleans, LA

 While the study’s critics maintain that there is a poor correlation between the boom in ridesharing and the increase in car accidents, traffic fatalities still surged in Louisiana by 34% from 2019 to 2021 despite the Covid-19 pandemic.
 The NHTSA relates that this increase is due to risky driver behavior.
 As the economy opens in the post-pandemic future, car accident figures are even more likely to increase.

 If you have been injured in a car accident due to a driver’s negligent behavior, our experienced Louisiana personal injury attorneys may be able to help.
-At Broussard Law Firm, our team of Louisiana personal injury attorneys has over 30 years of experience in helping victims of car accidents get the compensation they deserve.
+At Broussard Injury Lawyers, our team of Louisiana personal injury attorneys has over 30 years of experience in helping victims of car accidents get the compensation they deserve.
 Contact us at (866) 281-4774 or fill out our online form to schedule a free consultation with one of our skilled Louisiana car accident attorneys.

 How Lyft, Uber, and Other Ride-Sharing Accidents Differ From a Regular Louisiana Car Accident